aqsa-ayman/loopyfruit/README.md

 - Welcome screen
 - Change the background
 - Introduce the "rotten apples"
-- The apples fall faster if score > 20 but perhaps make it even faster if score > 50 or 100

 Made with python and the pygame module.
 Pixel art made on http://makepixelart.com/free/#